Master of Public Health Nursing

 Program Overview

 The Master of Public Health Nursing (MPHN) degree is a collaborative program between the College of Nursing and School of Public Health.
-The goal of the MPHN program is to strengthen public health nursing science and optimize nurses’ scope of practice to meet population health needs.
-Students will be educated as practitioners and researchers, which will position them to apply for doctoral programs, work in local public health departments or at the provincial or national level public health programs, and hold leadership positions in clinical care settings.
+The program aims to strengthen public health nursing science and expands nurses’ scope of practice to meet population health needs.
+Students will be prepared as both practitioners and researchers, positioning them to pursue doctoral studies, roles in public health at local, provincial, and national levels, and leadership roles in clinical care settings.

 Master of Public Health Nursing students are required to take 21 credit units of course work and a thesis.
 The program is designed to be completed over 24 months.
 Information about tuitions and fees can be found on the admissions site.